-- the extent of clear justifications for the decisions taken. - the extent insofar as there is sincerity and frankness when officially discussing with the workers. - official's respect for the workers. - official's commitment of ethics dealing with the workers.
+- the extent of clear justifications for the decisions taken. - the extent to which the official sincerity and frankness in dealing with the workers. - official's respect for the workers. - official's commitment of ethics dealing with the workers.

-Journal of Economic Development, Environment and People Volume 6, Issue 1, 2017 c.
-Evaluation Justice - is that form of justice which includes the operations, procedures, and specific systems ensuring that the rights of workers and levels of their performance be rectified in a fair and impartial manner, to secure stability and career development (Alqatawna, 2003).
-It is for the justice system should be a system of assessing the performance of workers, which could affect the performance level as follows:

-- To give a chance to the individuals to highlight their voluntary activities. - Inclusion of the weights in the system of performance evaluation for the volunteer activities. - Pressing the voluntary activities to use when needed. - The balance between official activities and voluntary activities.
+- c.
+Evaluation Justice is that form of justice which includes the operations, procedures, and specific systems ensuring that the rights of workers and levels of their performance be rectified in a fair and impartial manner, to secure stability and career development (Alqatawna, 2003).
+It is for the justice system should be a system of assessing the performance of workers, which could affect the performance level as follows: - To give a chance to the individuals to highlight their voluntary activities. - Inclusion of the weights in the system of performance evaluation for the volunteer activities. - Pressing the voluntary activities to use when needed. - The balance between official activities and voluntary activities.